jowharshamshiri/boxmux/docs/user-guide.md

 ---

-For complete configuration reference, see [Configuration Guide](configuration.md).
+For configuration reference, see [Configuration Guide](configuration.md).
 For programmatic control, see [API Reference](api.md).
 For troubleshooting, see [Troubleshooting Guide](troubleshooting.md).